itlab-vision/dl-benchmark/src/model_converters/tvm_converter/README.md

 - `-p / --params` is a path to an `.params` file with a model parameters.
 - `-t / --target` is target device information, for example `llvm` for CPU.
 - `--opt_level` is the optimization level of the task extractions.
-- `-vm / --virtual_machine` is a flag to use VirtualMachine API.
+- `-vm / --virtual_machine` is a flag to use the VirtualMachine API.
 - `--lib_name` is a file name to save compiled model.
 - `-op / --output_dir` is a path to save the model.